Reservations

 Today, there are well over 100 Pride events across the UK annually, each with its own unique character and community focus.
 Notable celebrations include:

 Pride in London is the UK’s largest Pride event, attracting around 1,500,000 annually.
-Headlined in 2024 by the likes of Bebe Rexha, RuPaul’s Drag Race winner Ginger Johnson, and drag legends Drag Syndrome, you can expect 2025’s celebrations to have the same level of superstar acts and extravagance come July 5.
+Headlined in 2025 by the likes of Chaka Khan, RuPaul’s Drag Race UK star La Voix, and Frankie Grande, you can expect 2026’s celebrations to have the same level of superstar acts and extravagance come 4 July.

 Brighton & Hove Pride also contends for the title as the UK’s biggest and best Pride.
-This summer, you’ll find Mariah Carey, the Sugababes, Will Young, Slayyter, Natalie Imbruglia, Romy, Bimini and Jode Harsh all on the main stage over the August weekend.
+This summer, you’ll find Diana Ross, RAYE, Jessie J, RuPaul, Paris Hilton, Melanie C, and more iconic performers on the main stage over the August weekend.
 Pride on the Park is where the big-name entertainment’s at, but a lot is happening across the city.
-Pride Village Party and Pride Community Parade will both be offering an eclectic mix of entertainment, so expect drag artists, live musicians and DJs at every turn.
+Pride Street Party and Pride Parade will both be offering an eclectic mix of entertainment, so expect drag artists, live musicians and DJs at every turn.

-One of the most wonderful aspects of Pride in London is its accessibility – the main Parade and public stages are completely free to attend!
-Unlike event such as Pride in the Park in Brighton, Pride in London ensures that everyone can join in the celebration without financial barriers.
+One of the most wonderful aspects of Pride in London is its accessibility, with the main Parade and public stages completely free to attend.

-Grandstand tickets: If you want to guarantee an excellent view of the parade from a comfortable seated position, Pride in London offers bookable grandstand tickets on Haymarket.
+• Grandstand tickets: If you want to guarantee an excellent view of the parade from a comfortable seated position, Pride in London offers bookable grandstand tickets on Piccadilly.
 These are limited and sell out quickly, so early booking is recommended.

 London Pride transforms the city centre into a vibrant celebration spanning multiple locations.
 The main attractions include:

-Multiple performance stages: Trafalgar Square hosts the Main Stage, while Leicester Square features the Women’s Stage, Soho Square hosts the Trans and Non-Binary Stage, Victoria Embankment plays home to the Family Zone, and Golden Square offers the World Stage.
+• Multiple performance stages: Trafalgar Square hosts the Main Stage, while Leicester Square features the LGBTQIA+ Women Stage, Soho Square hosts the Trans and Non-Binary Community Stage, Dean Street has the Cabaret Stage, Victoria Embankment plays home to the Family Zone, and Golden Square offers the World Stage.
 All these stages are free to access and showcase incredible LGBTQ+ talent.

-Soho celebrations: After the Parade, the festivities continue in Soho, London’s historic LGBTQ+ district, where you’re free to eat, drink, hang out and all the rest.
-Enjoy!
+• Soho celebrations: After the Parade, the festivities continue in Soho, London’s historic LGBTQ+ district, where you’re free to eat, drink, hang out and all the rest.